-Dual and Triple Adjudication A Authority · · · · · · · · · · · · · · · · · · · Powers/Authority Approval Authority Recommends /Supports Transactions up to R1m (maximum one year) - dual adjudication Accredited Procurement Practitioner (G14 and above) Accredited Procurement Practitioner Transactions up to R5 m for max two years (triple adjudication) Accredited Commercial or Non-Commercial E-Band Manager Accredited Procurement Practitioner (Recommends) Accredited Procurement Practitioner G14 and above (Supports) Transactions up to R50m for max three years (Excodual adjudication) Co-approval by 2 EXCO members (excluding procuring EXCO member) (where an OU has a second MANCO Member, co-approval shall be by that MANCO member).
+Dual and Triple Adjudication A Authority Powers/Authority Approval Authority Recommends /Supports Transactions up to R1m (maximum one year) - dual adjudication Accredited Procurement Practitioner (G14 and above) Accredited Procurement Practitioner Transactions up to R5 m for max two years (triple adjudication) Accredited Commercial or Non-Commercial E-Band Manager Accredited Procurement Practitioner (Recommends) Accredited Procurement Practitioner G14 and above (Supports) Transactions up to R50m for max three years (Excodual adjudication) Co-approval by 2 EXCO members (excluding procuring EXCO member) (where an OU has a second MANCO Member, co-approval shall be by that MANCO member).
 Procurement Executive Manager / FD/GE/DE Transactions up to R100m for a maximum period of three years (EXCO triple adjudication) Co-approval by CE or FD, GE: Group Technology & Commercial, and one other EXCO Member.
-Procurement Executive Manager Tender Committees ò.
-Transactions up to R50m for max five years Transactions up to R100m for max ten years Regional or Site based procurement committees established by GE/DE/FD Procurement Manager Transactions up to R300m formax ten years Corporate Opex and Capex Procurement Committees Commercial Senior Manager (minimum level) Transactions up to R750m max 10 years CE in consultation with EXCO General Manager: Commercial (minimum level), in consultation with the relevant Commercial Senior Manager Transactions up to trivestment Decision or budget (if no investment required) Board of Directors Tender Committee EXCO Procurement Sub- Committee or GE Technology & Commercial

-Transactions up to R50k indefinite period (dual adjudication) Land and Rights Development Manager Land and Rights Practitioner Transactions from R50k to R250k indefinite period (Triple adjudication) Commercial Senior Manager Land and Rights Practitioner and Land and Rights Development Manager Transactions up to R300m Centralised Land & Rights Committee FD/GE/DE Transactions up to R750m CE in consultation with EXCO Commercial Senior Manager Transactions up to Investment decision/budget Board of Directors Tender Committee CE in consultation with EXCO Land & Rights: Acquisition ar property d disposal of Land & Rights, C commercial Property, Leasing o Up to 300m Corporate Properties Committee FD/GE/DE Up to R750m CE in consultation with EXCO Corporate Properties Committee Up to Investment Board of Directors Tender CE in consultation with decision/budget Committee EVCO Specific Procurement Committee EXCO Co-approval by CE, FD and relevant GE.
-Relevant Commercial Middle Manager and Commercial Senio Manager
+Procurement Executive Manager Tender Committees Transactions up to R50m for max five years Transactions up to R100m for max ten years Regional or Site based procurement committees established by GE/DE/FD Procurement Manager Transactions up to R300m for max ten years Corporate Opex and Capex Procurement Committees Commercial Senior Manager (minimum level) Transactions up to R750m max 10 years CE in consultation with EXCO General Manager: Commercial (minimum level), in consultation with the relevant Commercial Senior Manager Transactions up to Investment Decision or budget (if no investment required) Board of Directors Tender Committee EXCO Procurement Sub- Committee or GE Technology & Commercial infrastructure development Mandand Bighta Davide Ll and and Dighto Depatition Transactions up to R50k indefinite period (dual adjudication) Land and Rights Development Manager Land and Rights Practitioner Transactions from R50k to R250k indefinite period (Triple adjudication) Commercial Senior Manager Land and Rights Practitioner and Land and Rights Development Manager Transactions up to R300m Centralised Land & Rights Committee FD/GE/DE Transactions up to R750m CE in consultation with EXCO Commercial Senior Manager Transactions up to Investment decision/budget Board of Directors Tender Committee CE in consultation with EXCO Land & Rights: Acquisition an property d disposal of Land & Rights, (ommercial Property, Leasing o property Up to 300m Corporate Properties Committee FD/GE/DE Corporate Properties Committee CE in consultation with EXCO Up to 300m Committee Corporate Properties Up to R750m Up to Investment Committee CE in consultation with EXCO Board of Directors Tender Corporate Properties Committee CE in consultation with Up to R750m Up to Investment decision/budget Committee CE in consultation with EXCO Board of Directors Tender Corporate Properties Committee CE in consultation with